-Policy 15.14 FMLA/ Step by Step
+Policy 15.13 FMLA/ Step by Step

 - 1. Notify employer thirty (30) days in advance (if applicable) of need for leave. - 2.
 Supervisor/ Department Head to notify Human Resources Department of employees need for leave. - 3.
 Any employee absence of three (3) or more days (that meet the FMLA requirements) will be placed on FMLA.
-Police and Fire that are on twenty-four (24) hour services will be placed on FMLA after two (2) shifts.
-Employee must use any accrued paid leave along with FMLA leave up to the limits so accrued until exhausted in the following order of use:

-• Sick leave, paid vacation, personal time (not compensatory time).

-An employee shall not be required to utilize any accrued paid leave (sick leave, paid vacation, and personal time) with FMLA leave when the departure from service is related to a workers compensation leave or maternity or pregnancy type leave.

-- 4. A Notice of Eligibility and Rights and Responsibilities Form will be given to the employee with the designated FMLA papers from the Human Resources Department. - 5.
+Employee must use any accrued paid leave along with FMLA leave up to the limits so accrued until exhausted in the following order of use: - Sick leave, paid vacation, personal time (not compensatory time).
+An employee shall not be required to utilize any accrued paid leave (sick leave, paid vacation, and personal time) with FMLA leave when the departure from service is related to a workers compensation leave or maternity or pregnancy type leave. - 4.
+A Notice of Eligibility and Rights and Responsibilities Form will be given to the employee with the designated FMLA papers from the Human Resources Department. - 5.
 The employee will have fifteen (15) days to return the FMLA paperwork.
 Due date will be noted on the Notice of Eligibility and Rights and Responsibilities. - 6.
 Within five (5) business days after receiving the FMLA papers back from the employee or physician, the Human Resources Department will then give the employee a Designation Notice specifying if any other documentation is needed and what time is counted against their FMLA leave entitlement (if applicable).